Thermal transport through a single trapped ion under strong laser illumination: Results

 \section{Results}

-In this section we present some numerical simulations of the system's response to the temperature gradient in several parameter regimes.
+This section presents numerical simulations of the system in Fig.~\ref{fig:system} responding to a temperature gradient across various parameter regimes.
 All of the numerical results were obtained with the use of the QuTiP framework \cite{johansson2012} for Python.
-We started by calculating $\rho_{SS}$ from the DME in Eq. (\ref{eq:dme}) and proceeded to calculate the current using Eq. (\ref{eq:curr}).
-For all the results presented here, the Lamb-Dicke (LD) parameter was set to $\eta = 0.05$ and the dimension of the bosonic mode was truncated at $N=30$.
+We started by calculating $\rho_{SS}$ from the DME in Eq.~(\ref{eq:dme}) and proceeded to calculate the current using Eq.~(\ref{eq:curr}).
+For all the results presented here, the Lamb-Dicke (LD) parameter was set to $\eta = 0.05$ and the dimension of the space of states of the motional bosonic mode (frequency $\nu$) was truncated at $N=30$ (truncated Fock basis).
 We experimented with other values of the LD parameter inside the LD regime, $\eta \ll 1$, and did not observe significant differences in the qualitative aspects of the results presented here.
 We also experimented with positive and negative values of the detuning $\delta$.
 However, the current magnitudes seem to only depend on $\abs{\delta}$, with the current $J_{SS}$ varying less than $0.1\%$ between positive and negative detunings.
-Thus, without any loss of, we will present only the results for positive $\delta$.
+Thus, without any generality loss, we will present only the results for positive $\delta$.

+Figure~\ref{fig:curr} shows simulation results for reservoirs at temperatures $T_E = 0.5\nu$ and $T_M = 5\nu$, with a fixed detuning of $\delta = 0.8\nu$.
+The top panel displays the normalized current, $J_{SS}/(\gamma \nu)$, as a function of the coupling constant $\Omega$.
+Notably, the behavior of $J_{SS}$ is highly nonmonotonic with respect to $\Omega$, exhibiting a series of current peaks interspersed with regions of current suppression.
+The bottom panel shows the steady-state population $p_n$ in the truncated Fock basis used to represent the vibrational state in the simulations for a specific value of the Rabi frequency.
+It shows that the chosen number of elements in the basis, $N = 30$, is sufficient to yield accurate numerical results.

-In Fig. \ref{fig:curr2d}, the absolute value of the current is depicted as function of the detuning $\delta$ and coupling constant $\Omega$.
-In Fig. \ref{fig:curr2d}a, the electronic and motional reservoirs were set, respectively, at temperatures $T_E = 0.5 \nu$ and $T_M = 5.0 \nu$, while in Fig. \ref{fig:curr2d}b, we have the inverse scenario.
-Note that, in both cases, the maximum values of the current, the darker areas, form circular patterns in this $\Omega \times \delta$ space.
-Note also that the currents are asymmetric, having stronger maxima in the case where the electronic part is coupled to the hot reservoir.
+In Fig.~\ref{fig:curr2d}, we extrapolate the previous simulation for several values of $\delta$ and present the normalized current as a function of both $\delta$ and $\Omega$.
+For Fig.~\ref{fig:curr2d}a, the electronic and motional reservoirs were set, respectively, at temperatures $T_E = 0.5 \nu$ and $T_M = 5.0 \nu$, while for Fig.~\ref{fig:curr2d}b, we have the inverse scenario.
+In both cases, the maximum values of the current, the darker areas, form circular patterns in the $(\Omega, \delta)$ space.
+Additionally, the currents are asymmetric, with stronger maxima when the electronic part is coupled to the hot reservoir.
 This asymmetry will be further explored shortly.

-In Fig. \ref{fig:circles}, it is possible to see that the local maxima of the heat current (dashed purple lines) tend to occur close to the circular sectors